|Study location||Estonia, Tallinn, Põhja pst 7, room #D308|

 A relevant portfolio is required.

-Please submit a pdf portfolio of at least 2-3 relevant design projects.
+Please submit a pdf portfolio of at least 2-3 relevant projects (examples of drawings/paintings).

 The course teaches icon painting.
 The painting process follows the authentic icon painting technique – egg tempera mixed from dry pigments, multi-layered painting, etc. Each participant will have the opportunity to paint their own icon.